Volvo 7700: Continental Europe

+In Czech Volvo 7700 is operated only in Kroměříž.

 Nordic countries

 Despite its Nordic origin, the 7000/7700 was never really popular in the Nordic countries, except for a few Wiima-built ones that were delivered to Helsinki and Turku when the model was fairly new.
 This is mostly because full low-floor buses have not been much popular there compared to the low-entry ones.
 It was first when the hybrid arrived that the 7700 became a popular model in the region.